jccultima123/jej_mis/README.md

 WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-## New in 0.6?
+## Any better ideas to be proposed?

 - JSON Actions
 - Polishing 3 sub-modules
 - Improved efficiency
 - Anti-SQL Injections with better PDO Configurations
-- GNU General Public License
+- GNU General Public License 2
 .. and much more

 ## Support